How To Avoid Eye Strain At Work

 You could also choose to change the colour temperature of your monitor.

-Most monitors have colour temperature settings built into them through the screens settings.
+Most monitors have colour temperature settings built into them through the screen settings.
 During the day, the colour temperature of your display should be close to 6500K and closer to 3000K in the evening.

 All of these simple strategies can help you avoid immediate discomfort while also avoiding long-term damage to your eyesight.

 For fast relief from dry and tired eyes, you can use eye drops.
-These solutions replenish the protective fluid layer (tear film) which covers the front of your eye (cornea).
+These solutions replenish the protective fluid layer (tear film), which covers the front of your eye (cornea).